 A planner of some sort

-You will need a couple pages here and there from What Do I Say?, Spirituality in Nursing, and Communications in Nursing for GNRS 500.
+You will need a couple pages here and there from What Do I Say?, Spirituality in Nursing, and Communications in Nursing.
 I recommend buying used version from current/previous students or buying the pdf version, sharing online (google docs/dropbox) and splitting the cost among your cohort to cut down on the price.

 For APU-SD students, these are the books I recommend renting: